 Qualified Contract: Per the IRC, is "a bona fide contract to acquire (within a reasonable period after the contract is entered into)" a building by "any person who will continue to operate...as a qualified low-income building."
 It is an agreement to (1) purchase an existing Section 42 property that has completed its credit and compliance period but is still in extended use and (2) maintain compliance for the duration of the extended use period.
 Under CHFA's LIHTC program, Qualified Contracts are not available.
 As a Basic Threshold Requirement under the QAP, applicants are required to waive their right to request a Qualified Contract.
-The waiver requirement applies to applicants for both 9% LIHTCs and 4% LIHTCs, and is binding upon the eventual ownership entity and any successor entities.
+The waiver requirement applies to applicants for both 9% LIHTCs and 4% LIHTCs and is binding upon the eventual ownership entity and any successor entities.

-Qualified Development Team: Means a cohesive, experienced team organized for the purpose of affordable multi-family housing development consisting of an Owner, Developer, General Contractor, Architect, Attorney, Property Manager, and may include a Syndicator/Investor, Development Consultant and/or a Qualified Service Provider.
-Characteristics of a Qualified Development Team include experience in:
+Qualified Development Team: Means a cohesive, experienced team organized for the purpose of affordable multi-family housing development consisting of an Owner, Developer, General Contractor, Architect, Attorney, Property Manager, and may include a Syndicator/Investor, Development Consultant and/or a Qualified Service Provider or IACSH Recognized Service Provider.
+Characteristics of a Qualified Development Team may include, but is not limited to, experience in:

-- the delivery of affordable multi-family housing developments, some with mixed-income and/or mixed uses, with a variety of funding sources both public and private - demonstrating on-time and on-budget delivery of finished product to promised specifications - the supply of quality housing that enables low-income families to maximize their potential for economic success
+- the delivery of affordable multi-family housing developments, some with mixed-income and/or mixed uses, with a variety of funding sources both public and private; - meeting benchmarks and timelines to ensure on-time and on-budget delivery of finished product to promised specifications; and - the production of quality housing with amenities and efficiency features that enables extremely low, low and moderate-income families to secure affordable rental homes in a neighborhood of their choosing.

 Qualified Low-Income Building: Any building that is part of a qualified low-income housing project at all times during the period beginning on the first day in the compliance period on which such building is part of such a project and ending on the last day of the compliance period with respect to such building.
-Refer to IRC $\S42(c)(2)$ .
+Refer to IRC §42(c)(2).

-Qualified Low-Income Housing Project: Any project for residential rental property if the project meets the 20-50 Test, the 40-60 Test, or the Income Averaging Test, whichever is elected by the taxpayer.
+Qualified Low-Income Housing Project: Any project for residential rental property if the project meets the 20-50 Test, the 40-60 Test, or the Average Income Test, whichever is elected by the taxpayer.
 Any such election, once made, is irrevocable.
 Refer to IRC §42(g)(1).

 Qualified Non-profit Organization: An organization described in IRC Section 501(c)(3) or 501(c)(4) that is exempt from federal income tax.
-Refer to IRC $\S42(h)(5)(C)$ .
+Refer to IRC $\S42(h)(5)(C)$.